-We’ll be adding more information soon, but to get you started in your college and career prep during your Junior Year, check out this tool posted on a website called Quintessential Careers:
+We’ll be adding more information soon, but to get you started in your college and career prep during your Junior Year, check out this tool:

-Next, check out this site for a fun and informative checklist into how to kick-start your college and career plans: http://www.knowhow2go.org/
+Next, check out this site for a fun and informative checklist into how to kick-start your college and career plans.
+You can also look at the more comprehensive Junior plan on this page.
+Just click on the drop down list under Juniors.

 Here are some things more to consider: